robcarver17/skipperman/docs/identify_cadets_at_event_help.md

  **It's really important that you don't add duplicate cadets to the Skipperman data**

-But if you are sure this is a new cadet: enter their name and date of birth (making any corrections in the relevant input fields), and membership status.
+But if you are *competely sure* this is a new cadet: enter their name and date of birth (making any corrections in the relevant input fields), and membership status.

 Date of birth (DOB) You won't always have the date of birth for a new sailor.